How to use VPN Cascading on GL.iNet routers?¶

 -

-Once connected, the VPN Dashboard page will display as below, where the router has been set as a VPN server, and also a VPN client, connecting to a third-party VPN service.
+Once connected, the VPN Dashboard page will display as below, where the router has been set as a VPN server and a VPN client simultaneously.

-Turn to the VPN Server section and click on Global Options.
+Turn to the VPN Server section on the same page and click Global Options.

 Enable VPN Cascading and click Apply.